Michael the Syrian

-Michael the Syrian, also known as Michael the Great (ܡܝܟܐܝܠ ܪܒܐ; 1126–7 November 1199), was the Syriac Orthodox Patriarch of Antioch from 1166 until his death in 1199.
+Michael the Syrian, also known as Michael the Great (ܡܝܟܐܝܠ ܪܒܐ; 1126 – 7 November 1199), was the Syriac Orthodox Patriarch of Antioch from 1166 until his death in 1199.
 He is widely regarded as one of the most important figures in the history of the Syriac Orthodox Church, remembered both as a saint and as a historian.

 Hailing from the distinguished Qindisi family of Melitene, he quickly rose through the ranks to become Patriarch of Antioch.
 His tenure as patriarch at the Mor Hananyo Monastery involved maintaining good political and ecumenical relations with Crusaders, expressing disdain for Byzantines, and protecting his flock from Arab and Turkic incursions while navigating various church politics, including a schism in the patriarchate by Theodoros bar Wahbun.

-His monumental Chronicle is the largest surviving Syriac historical work, covering world history from Creation up to his own day.
+His monumental Chronicle is the largest surviving historical work in Syriac literature, covering world history from Creation up to his own day.
 The chronicle, mainly preserved in an Edessan manuscript as a copy of a copy, records ecclesiastical affairs, natural phenomena, secular history, and other pertinent matters.
 Modern scholars call it "undoubtedly the greatest of all Syriac chronicles" and a cornerstone of medieval historiography, in addition to dozens of other works by Michael which catalyzed the era of "Syriac Renaissance."

 Michael, described as "one of the greatest pontiffs [...] finest of the Patriarchs [...] of everlasting name, of graceful pursuit, and of uncommon qualities," is highly venerated in the Oriental Orthodox Communion and his feast day in the Syriac Orthodox Church is on November 7, the date of his repose.